 EU Driving Licence Law in Spain

-As of January 2015, those who become Spanish residents are required to exchange their license for a Spanish one.
-The new law enables Spain to check the health conditions and ability of foreign drivers in Spain.
+From January 2015, anyone applyiing for Spanish residency is now required to exchange their driving licence for a Spanish one.
+This new law enables the Spanish authorities to check the health and driving ability of foreign drivers in Spain.

 Note: The EEA includes all European Union countries, Norway, Iceland and Liechtenstein.